BestReviews is reader-supported and may earn an affiliate commission. Details

 Basic mandoline slicers, including handheld models, start at about $10 to $15.
 They may not come with a large range of blade types, and their performance will be poorer than high-end models, but they're fine for occasional use.

-Mid-range mandoline slicers cost roughly $15 to $30.
+Mandoline slicers in this range cost roughly $15 to $30.
 They tend to be easy to use, and they come with a number of different blades.

 High-end mandoline slicers cost between $30 and $70.
-In this price range, expect top-notch performance and a large amount of spare blades and accessories.
+In this price range, expect top-notch performance and a large number of spare blades and accessories.

 A. A mandoline slicer's blades are razor sharp, so you should always exercise caution when using them.
 Even experienced chefs have shaved off the tip of a finger using a mandoline slicer in an unsafe manner.
 Always use a cutting guard or cut-resistant gloves when slicing produce, and be careful when handling the blades to wash them or to swap one type for another.